-Do you know “How to compare two strings in Java?
+Do you know “How to compare two strings in Java?“

-Well, if you’re curious to know about the comparison then this article is for you.
+Well, if youโre curious to know about the comparison then this article is for you.

 Here, we will look at different methods for string comparison in Java.
 The Java programming language introduces many ways for comparison of strings.
 You can use the one that fits the best in your project.